Package Installer for Python

 available to you for installing pip such as

-shellusing Linux package managers <pypug:installing pip/setuptools/wheel with linux package managers>
+shellusing Linux package managers <pypug:installing pip/setuptools/wheel with linux package managers>.

-These mechanisms are provided by redistributors of pip
+These mechanisms are provided by redistributors of pip, who may have modified

-to change its behaviour.
+pip to change its behaviour.
 This has been a frequent source of user confusion,

 since it causes a mismatch between documented behaviour in this documentation

-works after those modifications.
+and how pip works after those modifications.

-If you face issues when using Python and pip
+If you face issues when using Python and pip installed using these mechanisms,

 it is recommended to request for support from the relevant provider (eg: Linux